 Prepare ahead of time:

-About 15 minutes prior to your scheduled phone interview, remove yourself from any distractions – food, traffic noises, children, pets, or a television.
+About 15 minutes prior to your scheduled phone interview, remove yourself from any distractions – social media notifications, traffic noises, children, pets, and turn off the TV.
 Ensure that you are in a good space that will foster concentration and eliminate interruptions.

 Think Before You Answer a Question: